Lukasdotcom/fantasy-manager/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Run `npm run lint` and fix all errors and warnings.
 - [ ] Made sure that all database changes have update code in entrypoint.mjs.
 - [ ] Made sure to test your changes.
+- [ ] All sql syntax would work on mysql.

 ## Change type